About Adah

 The Adah Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Fayette County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Adah, Pennsylvania residents are available through the local police department and authorized providers in Fayette County.
+Fingerprinting services for Adah, Pennsylvania residents are available through local police (where present) and authorized providers in Fayette County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Fayette County Sheriff's Office for scheduling and fees.

 To register to vote in Adah, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Fayette County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Adah, contact the Fayette County Clerk's office for schedules and ballot information.

 Property records for Adah, Pennsylvania are maintained by the Fayette Board of Assessment Appeals's Office and the Fayette Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Fayette County, including parcels in Adah.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Fayette Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Fayette County offices at the county courthouse.
 The Fayette County Treasurer handles property tax payments and tax sale information.